-My London2London expedition is a global journey by land and sea - rowing, cycling and kayaking 25,000 miles from London all the way back to London.
-As of January 2015 I am almost in the final quarter – having kayaked, cycled and rowed from London to Alaska, through Canada and down into the Lower 48.
+My London2London expedition has been a global journey by land and sea – rowing, cycling and kayaking 25,000 miles from London all the way back to London.

-There have been some huge set back and challenges en route – physically, mentally, financially, but I am determined to reach my goal of returning under Tower Bridge in my boat and raising lots of money for my supported charities.
+There have been some huge set back and challenges en route – physically, mentally, financially, but I was always determined to reach my goal of returning under Tower Bridge and raising lots of money for my supported charities.

-I am supporting four great charities during my L2L expedition, all of which relate to causes which have affected me, or those close to me, in recent years.
+I am supporting four great charities, all of which relate to causes which have affected me, or those close to me, in recent years.

 I really hope you will help me in my mission to raise £100,000 for them – this is £1 for each charity for every one of the 25,000 miles from London2London on my expedition.